diofeher/ctf-writeups/README.md

 # ctf-writeups
-My solutions to all CTFs that I join.
+My solutions to all the CTFs that I join.